jpreardon/weighter/README.md

 A simple database table is required.
 A [script for MySQL](create-weights.sql) is included in this repo, but other relational database systems will work too.

 A config.php file is required.
 An example is included.
 Rename config-example.php to config.php and set the database parameters as needed.
 See [PHP PDO::__construct](https://www.php.net/manual/en/pdo.construct.php) for a through explanation of the data source name.

+There's a simple username/password scheme here.
+Set them both in the config file.
+Logins are saved as cookies for 90 days.